Insider Selling: Moderna, Inc. (NASDAQ:MRNA) CEO Sells 9,000 Shares of Stock

 - On Wednesday, June 23rd, Stephane Bancel sold 9,000 shares of Moderna stock.
 The shares were sold at an average price of $219.65, for a total transaction of $1,976,850.00.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in MRNA.
-Capital Analysts LLC acquired a new stake in shares of Moderna in the first quarter worth approximately $26,000.
-Evermay Wealth Management LLC acquired a new stake in shares of Moderna in the second quarter worth approximately $28,000.
-OLD Second National Bank of Aurora acquired a new stake in shares of Moderna in the first quarter worth approximately $29,000.
-Sterling Investment Advisors Ltd. raised its holdings in Moderna by 380.0% in the first quarter.
-Sterling Investment Advisors Ltd. now owns 240 shares of the company’s stock valued at $31,000 after buying an additional 190 shares during the period.
-Finally, Winch Advisory Services LLC raised its holdings in Moderna by 1,785.7% in the second quarter.
-Winch Advisory Services LLC now owns 132 shares of the company’s stock valued at $31,000 after buying an additional 125 shares during the period.
-50.38% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of MRNA.
+Capital Analysts LLC purchased a new position in shares of Moderna in the 1st quarter worth approximately $26,000.
+Evermay Wealth Management LLC purchased a new position in shares of Moderna in the 2nd quarter worth approximately $28,000.
+OLD Second National Bank of Aurora purchased a new position in shares of Moderna in the 1st quarter worth approximately $29,000.
+Sterling Investment Advisors Ltd. grew its position in shares of Moderna by 380.0% in the 1st quarter.
+Sterling Investment Advisors Ltd. now owns 240 shares of the company’s stock worth $31,000 after buying an additional 190 shares during the last quarter.
+Finally, Winch Advisory Services LLC grew its position in shares of Moderna by 1,785.7% in the 2nd quarter.
+Winch Advisory Services LLC now owns 132 shares of the company’s stock worth $31,000 after buying an additional 125 shares during the last quarter.
+55.89% of the stock is currently owned by hedge funds and other institutional investors.

-MRNA has been the subject of a number of recent research reports.
-Piper Sandler cut shares of Moderna from an “overweight” rating to a “neutral” rating in a research note on Friday, August 6th.
-Jefferies Financial Group increased their price target on shares of Moderna from $170.00 to $250.00 and gave the stock a “hold” rating in a research note on Thursday, July 15th.
+Several research firms have recently issued reports on MRNA.
+Morgan Stanley lowered their target price on shares of Moderna from $201.00 to $190.00 and set an “equal weight” rating for the company in a report on Friday, May 7th.
+Barclays raised their target price on shares of Moderna from $178.00 to $194.00 and gave the stock an “overweight” rating in a report on Friday, May 7th.
+Jefferies Financial Group raised their target price on shares of Moderna from $170.00 to $250.00 and gave the stock a “hold” rating in a report on Thursday, July 15th.
 They noted that the move was a valuation call.
-Morgan Stanley decreased their price target on shares of Moderna from $201.00 to $190.00 and set an “equal weight” rating for the company in a research note on Friday, May 7th.
-Oppenheimer downgraded shares of Moderna from an “outperform” rating to a “market perform” rating in a research report on Thursday, August 5th.
-Finally, TheStreet downgraded shares of Moderna from a “b” rating to a “c+” rating in a research report on Friday, June 11th.
-Three research analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have given a buy rating to the company’s stock.
-The stock has a consensus rating of “Hold” and a consensus target price of $194.71.
+Argus raised their price target on shares of Moderna from $200.00 to $230.00 and gave the stock a “buy” rating in a research note on Thursday, June 24th.
+Finally, Piper Sandler downgraded shares of Moderna from an “overweight” rating to a “neutral” rating in a research note on Friday, August 6th.
+Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating and five have issued a buy rating to the stock.
+According to data from MarketBeat, Moderna has an average rating of “Hold” and an average price target of $194.71.

 Moderna Company Profile